bdulac/bdulac.github.io/about.md

 In the everyday, I largely use online documentations, blogs, forum posts.
 After many years without contributing anything, perhaps is it time to share some elements.
 </p>
 <p>
-In this blog I will try to sum up the useful subjects I crossed.
+In this blog I try to sum up the useful subjects I cross.
 Informations are organized in two categories:
 </p>
 <ul>
 	<li>Blog posts</li>